Robayet19/Fine-tune-large-language-model/README.md

 # Fine-tune-large-language-model
-This repository contains scripts/notebook to fine-tune large language models with a set of proteins/peptides interest.
-The fine tuning was done with AAV protein dataset which has fitness/viral assembly data.
+This repository contains a notebook (ESM_fine_tuning_with_aav.ipynb) that shows how to fine-tune a large language models (e.g. ESM-2) with a set of proteins/peptides interest.
+Note, the fine tuning was done using Transforemers (Hugging Face) with AAV protein datasets with fitness/viral assembly labelled data.

+Note, the model was fine tuned with clr2 data and tested on 10,000 sequences of all_seq data (Bryan et al. 2021, doi:https://doi.org/10.1038/s41587-020-00793-4)

 Required packages/libraries:
 1. PyTorch
 2. Hugging Face (Transformer)
+3. sklearn
+4. wandb
+5 evaluate